 While all the information I read from other expats said that the actual transfer of funds showed up the next day, the banks do not not allow any immediate withdrawal of funds.
 Why?
 Well, the banks do collect interest on the funds they are holding and the longer they hold your funds the more interest they collect.

 So my asawa and I went to the Banco de Oro branch at SM Delgado in Iloilo and spoke to an associate who began processing our request.
 But immediately there was a problem.
 While I had two sets of photo ID’s with me, my American passport and my ACR Card, Alien Certificate Registration, the bank employee refused to accept my wife’s second form of identification, her PhilHealth card.
 Why?
-Because her first name Maria Melinda was abbreviated as Ma.
-Melinda.
-And despite the fact that we already had an existing peso account in both of our names made no difference.
+Because her first name was abbreviated and not spelled out.
+This despite the fact that we already had an existing peso account in both of our names made no difference.

 I was ready to walk out but my much more patient spouse stopped me.
 The BDO clerk stated that we could open a BDO Kabayan Savings Account which would allow us to deposit funds in US Dollars.
 It did not, I discovered later, allow us to deposit our checks from our United States bank which was our original reason to open up a dollar account.

 We did not have any US dollars available to make our initial required $200 minimum deposit but a pawnshop dealer across the street came over to the bank and did the exchange for us at 45.15 pesos to the dollar, a fair rate at the time.

 But I thought I would be able to transfer funds from services such as US Forex or PayPal.
 After some online research, I decided against this.
 Now I could have had the account only set up in my name at the time but the fact that we cannot our deposit our checks from the US make this BDO Kabayan Savings Account useless.